Assisted Living

 Medication Management:

+Taking prescribed medication is a health matter; not remembering to take medications indicates that an aging person needs assistance.
+It is not uncommon for a senior to be unaware of their inability to manage medication.
 As a loved one, ask yourself if you are managing this for them (for example, organizing their pills every weekend, setting alarms on their phones as reminders, or even calling to remind them of medication times).
+Medication management is a standard care need that assisted living can provide help with, and a lack of ability to manage them is the first sign that assisted living is needed.

 Consider this: What would happen to the senior if you were somehow in an accident and incapable of communicating?
 Would the senior be at risk if they had to manage their medications without you?
+Ask your senior if they know the names of the drugs they are taking, why they are taking them, and how often.
+If they answer no to any one of these questions, they need assistance.
+Also, consider researching a pharmacy that will offer salad packaging for medication.
+Here is an article to help you understand medication management and the options of blister packaging.

-Lets Dive in a Little Deeper
+Let's Dive in a Little Deeper

 Arthritis and joint pain (as well as other medical conditions) can affect mobility.
 With decreased mobility comes an increase in injuries and a decrease in the ability to perform daily tasks required for independent living, such as getting in and out of the bathtub or shower safely, cleaning, reaching things, taking out the garbage, and other activities needed in home upkeep.